Start a Men Underwears Trading Business in Dubai

 Step 6 - Lease office or flexi-desk space: A registered address within the free zone is mandatory.

-Step 7 - Collect your trading licence: The licence is issued, enabling you to open a corporate bank account and begin operations.
+Step 7 - Collect your trading license: The license is issued, enabling you to open a corporate bank account and begin operations.

 Licensing and Compliance Requirements